BIMK/VGS-MOEA/readme.md

 # VGS-MOEA

-the code of "A Variable Granularity Search Based Multi-Objective Feature Selection Algorithm for High-Dimensional Data Classification "
+the code of "A Variable Granularity Search Based Multi-Objective Feature Selection Algorithm for High-Dimensional Data Classification (IEEE Transactions on Evolutionary Computation) doi: https://doi.org/10.1109/TEVC.2022.3160458"

 - VGEA.m: the code of algorithm.